Rosh Hashanah – the Jewish New Year, begins at sunset on 29 Elul, September 15th and ends the evening of 2 Tishri, September 17th, 2023.

-Sukkot – 14 Tishrei begins at sundown on October 13, 2019 and ends at sundown on 16 Tishri, October 15, 2019.
+Sukkot – Sukkot starts on the 14 Tishrei beginning at sundown on September 29, 2023.
+The first two days are celebrated as holy days through sundown on 16 Tishrei, October 1st.
+The remainder of Sukkot continues through Hoshanna Raba which ends on the 21st of Tishrei 5783, or October 6, 2023.
 The festival of Sukkot is a reminder of the fall agricultural season in Israel as well as an historical commemoration of the booths (sukkot) that our ancestors lived in following the Exodus.
 The holiday includes both synagogue services as well as the building of individual home sukkot in which we are encouraged to dwell or at least eat during the eight days of the festival.

-Shemini Atzeret/Simchat Torah – 22 Tishrei begins at sundown on October 21st, 2019 and Simchat Torah ends at sundown on 23 Tishri October 22nd, 2019.
-The eight day holiday of Sukkot is concluded by the festivals known as Shemini Atzeret and Simchat Torah.
-Highlights of the holiday include the reciting of the Yizkor (memorial) prayer in the morning and a joyous celebration in the evening and following morning known as Simchat Torah.
+Shemini Atzeret/Simchat Torah – The 22nd of Tishrei begins at sundown on October 6, 2023 and Simchat Torah ends at sundown on 23 Tishrei October 8, 2023.
+The holiday of Sukkot is followed immediately by the concluding festivals known as Shemini Atzeret and Simchat Torah.
+Highlights of these days include a joyous celebration in the evening and following morning known as Simchat Torah.
 On the morning of Simchat Torah we finish the reading of the Torah cycle and begin it anew.
 Singing, dancing, and merriment accompany this most joyous of celebrations.

-Chanukkah – First night begins at sundown 24 Kislev Sunday, December 22, 2019 and ends at sunset on 2 Tevet, Monday, December 30, 2019.
+Hanukkah – The first night begins at sundown 24 Kislev, December 7, 2023 and the holiday ends at sunset on 2 Tevet, December 14, 2023.
 Hanukkah celebrates the victory of the Maccabees over the Syrian Greeks in the second century BCE and the subsequent cleansing of the Temple in Jerusalem.
 The theme of religious freedom is emphasized throughout this “minor” eight day holiday.
 It is marked ritually by the lighting of a Chanukiyah (eight branched candelabrum) each night along with special foods, gift giving, and celebration.

-Purim – 13 Adar II, March 9, 2020.
+Purim – 13 Adar, eve of March 23rd through 14 Adar, March 24th 2024.
 Purim commemorates the annulment of the decree against the Jewish people in ancient Persia (Late 6th century B.C.E.).Purim Jews celebrate how Queen Esther saved the Jews of Persia from annihilation.
 With costumes (tachbosot), noisemakers (raashanim), food baskets (mishloach manot), hamantashen cookies (oznay haman), a festive meal (seudat purim), and carnivals, Purim is a favorite Jewish holiday for children and adults.

-Passover – 14 Nisan – 22 Nisan, April 8-16, 2020.
+Passover – 15 Nisan – 22 Nisan, eve of April 22nd through April 30th 2024.
 Passover celebrates the birth of the Jewish nation and commemorates the Exodus of the people of Israel from ancient Egypt.

-Tisha B’Av – 9 Av begins sundown on Saturday, August 10, 2019 – Fast of the Ninth of Av in Hebrew calendar commemorates the destruction of the first and second Temples (the first by the Babylonians in 586 B.C.E.; the second by the Romans in 70 C.E.).
+Tisha B’Av – 9 Av begins sundown on August 12th through August 13th, 2024 – Fast of the Ninth of Av in Hebrew calendar commemorates the destruction of the first and second Temples (the first by the Babylonians in 586 B.C.E.; the second by the Romans in 70 C.E.).
 Expulsion of Jews from Spain in 1492 also falls on this date.